 Southland Transportation has the largest fleet in Atlantic Canada, with 144 buses transporting students in the Halifax area.
 Putting these propane buses into service reduces 624.22 metric tonnes of carbon dioxide equivalent combined per year compared to diesel-fuelled buses.

-School districts of all sizes are switching to clean-burning propane buses because it means cleaner air for students, drivers and the community and the lowest total cost of ownership available, resulting in more money for learning.
+School districts of all sizes are switching to cleaner-burning propane buses from diesel buses because it means cleaner air for students, drivers and the community and the lowest total cost of ownership available, resulting in more money for learning.

 School buses equipped with auto propane fuel systems reduce tailpipe emissions not only in comparison to the older diesel buses they are replacing but against the latest and most stringent standards.